creature05/arcade-platformer/readme.md

 ### Power-Ups
 Invincibility: if you pick up a star you become immune to damage for 8 seconds. any enemy you run into dies instantly.

-Super Jump: If you pick up a red mushroom with dots then you can jump extra high for five seconds.
+Super Jump: if you pick up a red mushroom with dots then you can jump extra high for five seconds.

 Heart: if you find a heart on the map and you have less than 3 hit points, you gain another hit point.

+1UP: if you pick up a brown mushroom then you get an extra life.

 Working on more power-ups at the moment